How to Grow Cannabis at Home: Step-by-Step Guide

 - Cut the main branches with pruning shears.

-- Remove the largest leaves to facilitate the drying process.
+- Remove the larger leaves to facilitate the drying process.

 7. Drying and Curing